VictoriaMetrics/VictoriaLogs/docs/victorialogs/FAQ.md

 Blocks of this size fit the L2 cache of a typical CPU, which gives an optimal performance during data ingestion and querying.

+The minimum size should be 2 KB to avoid the recursive log warning issue, where VictoriaLogs itself generates a log record that exceeds the `-insert.maxLineSizeBytes` flag value.

 Note that log records with sizes close to `2MB` aren't handled efficiently by VictoriaLogs because per-block overhead translates to a single log record, and this overhead is big.